 In contrast to the ATA’s 2014 skewed opinions based on the supposedly unknown, I identify weaknesses in Hoang’s study that are based on known scientific evidence from other published research.

-Unlike the ATA’s 2014 authors, Thyroid Patients Canada does not take sides in a foolish battle between DTE and LT4 that will only limit options for patients who might not be able to tolerate one or the other.
+Unlike the ATA’s 2014 authors, Thyroid Patients Canada does not take sides in a foolish pharma battle between DTE and LT4 that will only limit options for patients who might not be able to tolerate one or the other.

 1. Failure to target biomarkers of tissue T3 sufficiency

 The most significant design flaw was the failure to optimize any other health outcome measures except for a TSH between 0.5 and 3.0 uIU/mL, within the laboratory’s reference range of 0.27-4.20 uIU/mL.

 A wiser research group admitted this was a core flaw of their own comparative study, which had measured far more biomarkers than Hoang’s.

 Celi et al (2010, 2011) made TSH the only target of their comparative trial of LT4 monotherapy with LT3 monotherapy.
 In their third and final publication on this clinical trial, they stated that defining euthyroidism by TSH alone was a serious flaw:

 What Yavuz, Celi and team mean by “generalized euthyroidism” were all the measures of T3 signaling or “hormonal action” in T3 receptors throughout various organs and tissues.
 They found a distinct disjoint between TSH and other meaures of T3 sufficiency.

 As a result of this flaw, Hoang’s study failed to optimize patients’ health in BOTH the LT4 monotherapy arm and the DTE arm of the study.

 Hoang’s study reveals pharmaceutical equivalency on the basis of mere “pituitary euthyroidism,” which had mildly positive outcomes for DTE.